COSC310-Team12/ToDoList/README.md

 #### App notifications - New feature 3
 - ️The user can now setup to receive notifications if a certain task is due soon or overdue.
 This implementation uses the open-source android library Notification & Notification Manager to create pop-up notifications & lock screen notifications.
 This provides meaningful warnings & information to our users allowing them to complete their objectives in a timely manner.

+#### Added navigation features to the main list - New feature 4
+- The list now automatically scrolls to the bottom to show newly added tasks.
+This makes the app easier to use because users can see and edit their tasks immediately after adding them instead of having to scroll down.
+- The newly added task briefly flashes a gray color so that it is cear to the user where their new task was added.
+This uses a TransitionDrawable object as the background of the task in order to animate it.
+- Users can use the gray button on the right to quickly navigate between the top and bottom of the list.
+This feature improves the efficiency of use for our app.
+Users can now easily navigate to their recent tasks at the bottom and back up to the search bar and the filter menu.
+This uses a floating button from the google android material library in order to keep the button in the same spot on the screen regardless of how far the user has scrolled.

 ## Compiling our code
 There are two ways to compile our code:
 1) clone the project in Android studio and run it on an emulator in the app
-2) use the [apk file](https://github.com/COSC310-Team12/ToDoList/releases/download/v0.1.0/ToDoList-v0.1.0.apk) from our latest [release](https://github.com/COSC310-Team12/ToDoList/releases) to install the app on an Android phone
+2) use the [apk file](https://github.com/COSC310-Team12/ToDoList/releases/download/v0.2.0/ToDoList-v0.2.0.apk) from our latest [release](https://github.com/COSC310-Team12/ToDoList/releases) to install the app on an Android phone